MarcBoule/ImpromptuModular/README.md

 * [WriteSeq32/64](#write-seq): Multi-channel 32/64-step sequencers with CV inputs for easy sequence programming.

-* [FourView and Hotkey](#utilities): Small chord viewer module that shows note or chord names, and a utility module that sends a trigger when a given key is pressed (mouse must be over module).
+* [Utilities](#utilities): Part - a gate splitter module based on an input CV and split point; FourView - a small chord viewer module that shows note or chord names; HotKey - a utility module that sends a trigger when a given key is pressed (mouse must be over module).

 * [Expanders](#expanders): Various expander modules that can be paired with some of the above modules.